ZeyaTsu/k-on-quotes/README.md

 # Content
 Currently the file contains 213 quotes, however, more quotes are going to come in the future. <br/>
-You can ask to add quotes in the file by opening either an issue or a pull request
+You can ask to add quotes by opening either an issue or a pull request

 # Usage
 ## 1 - With .txt file (online)